-Finally, we have to mention the the demands and requests where usually modal verb “sollen” is used.
+Finally, we have to mention the demands and requests, where usually modal verb “sollen” is used.
 In case you’d like to sound more polite, just use the verb “mögen”.

 “Er sagte: Philip, sei nicht so laut!” – “Er sagte, Philip solle nich so laut sein.”

 Finally, we have reached the last topic of this article about indirect speech.
 Well, in order to use the indirect speech, we can use the indicative or the subjunctive mood.
 So, whether to use one of these moods, depends on the context: Whereas the indicative is mostly used in spoken language, German use the subjunctive mainly in written language.

 - So, if we use the indicative, we can assume that we believe and/or agree with the original speaker.

 “Philip sagt, dass er dick ist.” – “Philip sagt, er ist dick.”

 - If we use the subjunctive, it’s clear that we are simply repeating what the original speaker said (whether we believe him/her or not).
 In this way, the subjunctive is a neutral form.
 So, that’s why indirect speech in radio reports and newspaper articles is always presented in the subjunctive.